 There are three main reasons you would need to set up a guardianship for another person.

 1. A minor child’s parents are deceased.

-The most tragic situation for when a guardianship is required is when both of a minor child’s parents die.
+The most tragic situation in which a guardianship is required is when both of a minor child’s parents die.
 As long as one parent is still alive, the surviving parent is the natural guardian of the child, without any court involvement needed.
-However, if both parents perish, and no prior planning has designated who they want to serve as the guardian of both the person and the estate of a child, someone must apply to a probate court for appointment of such guardians.
+However, if both parents perish, and no prior planning has been done to designate who they want to serve as the guardian of both the person and the estate of a child, a surviving relative must apply to a probate court for appointment of such guardians.

-In this situation, the court has a list of persons who have priority to be appointed as guardian.
+In this situation, the court has a list of persons who have priority to be appointed as the guardian of the person and of the estate.
 Some of those persons may be the last people you would want to be serving in those positions.
 You could end up with grandparents or siblings fighting each other over who should serve as guardians.
 This can ruin a family relationship and cause extreme stress to the children.

 The legal costs involved in any guardianship proceeding are extreme.
 In addition to legal fees for those persons seeking to be appointed guardian, an attorney ad litem (legal representative) for the children must be appointed by the court to protect their interests.
 The fees for the ad litem must be paid by one of the parties or out of the estate.
 Once the guardians are appointed, many actions on behalf of the children require prior court approval, and extremely detailed yearly accountings have to be filed until the child turns 18.